You want smart political talk without the meltdowns?

 They have built up their military.

-They have hypersonics, we don't, uh, for example.
+We don't, for example.

-Uh however, we have more nuclear weapons with more delivery systems than they do, which would be mutually assured destruction.
+However, we have more nuclear weapons with more delivery systems than they do, which would be mutually assured destruction.

-Is President Chi suicidal?
+Is President Xi suicidal?

 I don't think so.

-Yeah, I don't think so.
+Yeah, I don't think so, though.

-And your first question overall the U.S. military is more capable than China's.
+And your first question, overall, the U.S. military is more capable than China's.

 And yes, they've got some weapons and some really important weapons that we don't have, the hypersonic cruise missiles that you mentioned.

-But remember it's a communist military, which means that it is not well configured for fighting a long-term war.
+But remember, it's a communist military, which means that it is not well configured for fighting a long-term war.

-Let me ask you a practical question, because there are so many businesses that rely on cheap goods from China, whether they're goods to build things here in America or whether or not, you know, for example, the toy industry.
+Let me ask you a practical question because there are so many businesses that rely on cheap goods from China, whether they're goods to build things here in America or whether or not, you know, for example, the toy industry.

 I don't know for sure.

-So it's a little bit selfish and self-serving on his part, as far as I'm concerned, but we'll get into that maybe at the right time.
+So it's a little bit selfish and self-serving on his part, as far as I'm concerned.

-So I think they will do that, and that means that uh prices won't spike um, or at least they're not gonna stay up for very long because companies will move factories to countries where the tariff rates are lower, and that'll be good for us, Sean.
+And that means that prices won't spike or at least they're not going to stay up for very long because companies will move factories to countries where the tariff rates are lower.

 Oh, I agree.